 She has always been very aware of patterns and wanting to figure out how things fit together or the relationship between objects.

-Because writing is not her thing and she doesn’t seem to be clicking yet for arithmetic to a large degree, I’ve focused on all forms of math that don’t seem like math to her.
+Because writing is not her thing (dysgraphia) and she doesn’t seem to be clicking yet with arithmetic to a large degree, I’ve focused on all forms of math that don’t seem like math to her.
 (In her mind, math is adding numbers.)

-I encourage her to use apps on the Kindle that involve math, but she does very little that has to do with arithmetic.
+I encourage her to use apps on the Kindle Fire that involve math, but she does very little that has to do with arithmetic.
 And, again, that’s fine with me.

-My main goal right now when it comes to arithmetic is to make her not hate it.
+My main goal right now when it comes to arithmetic is to not make her hate it.
 I’ve really backed off and am doing whatever I can to make sure she is learning math without making her think numbers are horrible and evil.
 Eventually I expect that it will all start clicking and we’ll accomplish in a week what would have taken us months if I had tried to push it before she was ready.

 As a homeschooling mom, I study my child and try to offer her what she needs, when she needs it.
 That is the beauty and freedom of homeschooling.

 This is part of my Relaxed Homeschooling in the Early Elementary Years series.
-Read the Introduction to the series here.